The Cunard steamship company was founded in 1840,

 To adduce to the satisfaction of the Admiralty reasonable proofs

-from trials that the two fast steamers will be capable of
+from trials that the two fast steamers will be capable of maintaining

-a reduction of the subsidy.
+the subsidy.

 Clause 10